ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 Generators can be used to ease the management of configuration.
 The ConfigMap generator makes creating ConfigMaps easier by providing a more common way to specify configuration.
-More information on the ConfigMap generator can be found [here](https://kubectl.docs.kubernetes.io/pages/reference/kustomize.html#configmapgenerator).
+More information on the ConfigMap generator can be found [here](https://kubectl.docs.kubernetes.io/pages/reference/kustomize.html#configmapgenerator{:target="_blank" rel="noopener noreferrer"}.

 `acceptance/kustomization.yaml`
 ```yaml